 Personal injury protection only applies to bodily injuries and does not cover damage to your car or other property.
-If you do not have health insurance, this type of coverage can prove to be especially important since you could end up with a lengthy medical bill after a major accident.
-Personal injury protection may be able to offset these costs.
+If you do not have health insurance, PIP can prove especially valuable since you could end up with a big medical bill after a major accident.

-Real Life Scenario: You're injured in a car accident and have to spend three days in the hospital.
-As a result of being in the hospital, you miss work and your kids have to stay overnight with their babysitter.
+Real-Life Scenario: You're injured in a car accident and have to spend three days in the hospital.
+As a result of being in the hospital, you miss work, and your kids have to stay overnight with their babysitter.
 Depending on your PIP limits and deductible, your PIP insurance would help cover the cost of your hospital stay and related medical expenses, and the expenses you incurred for childcare, as well as your lost wages.
 However, any costs associated with the vehicle involved would not be covered by your PIP coverage.